Pancharatnam-Zak phase: Periodic potential problem

+as also the energies $E_{nk_{m}\a(j\t)} = E_{nk_{m+j}\a(0)}$.
 The gauge transformation factor $U(x,j \t) = e^{i \frac{2 \pi x}{L}j}$ has a very interesting topological property.
 It is a function of $x$, albeit with the PBC, implying that the points $x=0$ and $x=L$ are identified since $U(0,j \t) = U(L,j \t)$.
 This shows that it lives on a circle with circumference $L$.
 Now, $U(x,j \t)$ by definition is a phase and takes values only on the unit circle in the complex plane.
-Thus, $U(x,j \t)$ is a map from one circle (with circumference $L$) to the unit circle.
-Such maps are classified in terms of homotopy classes~\cite{nakahara2003}, with each of them characterized by an integer called the \emph{winding number}, which measures the number of times one circle is winded on another.
-In the case of $U(x,j \t)$, it is easy to see that the integer $j$ is actually the winding number; under one rotation in $x$ space, the factor $e^{i \frac{2 \pi x }{L}j}$ completes $j$ rotations of the unit circle.
+So $U(x,j \t)$ is a map from one circle (with circumference $L$) to the unit circle.
+Such maps are classified in terms of homotopy classes~\cite{nakahara2003}, with each of them characterized by an integer called the \emph{winding number}, which measures the number of times one circle is wound on another.
+This shows that the integer $j$ appearing in $U(x,j \t)$ is actually the winding number; under one rotation in $x$ space, the factor $e^{i \frac{2 \pi x }{L}j}$ completes $j$ rotations of the unit circle.
 As a result, it is not possible to continuously deform $U(x,j \t)$ to some $U(x,j' \t)$ for $j \neq j'$.
 The class of such gauge transformations, which can not be continuously deformed into the identity (gauge) transformation, is often referred to as \emph{large gauge transformations}.

-This shows that the system owing to the PBC only allows for the large gauge transformations $U(x,j \t)$, which are topologically non-trivial in the sense that each $U(x,j \t)$ belongs to different homotopy class with the winding number $j$.